Spain or Portugal? Which is the best Iberian destination?

 Spain or Portugal… Portugal or Spain?
 Which should you go to…?
 This is a doubt that emerges in many travelers’ minds.
-Both are well-known tourism hotspots, but most importantly, they offer a wide range of things to do and the guarantee of a great trip.
-Here, we will explore what each country offers to help you figure out if you should travel to Portugal or Spain!
+Both are well-known tourism hotspots, but most importantly, they offer a wide range of activities and ensure a great trip.
+Here, we will explore what each country has to offer to help you decide whether to travel to Portugal or Spain!

 • Tourist attractions;